Tata Group: 1868–1939

-1938–1991
+1938–1990

-J. R. D. Tata was chairman of Tata Group 1938–1991.
+JRD Tata was chairman of Tata Group 1938–1991.

-J. R. D. Tata was made chairman of the Tata Group in 1938.
+JRD Tata was made chairman of the Tata Group in 1938.
 Under his chairmanship, the assets of the Tata Group grew from US$101 million to over US$5 billion.
 Starting with 14 enterprises, upon his departure half a century later in 1988, Tata Sons had grown to a conglomerate of 95 enterprises.
 These enterprises consisted of ventures that the company had either started or in which they held a controlling interest.
 New sectors such as chemicals, technology, cosmetics, marketing, engineering, manufacturing, tea, and software services earned them recognition.

 In 1932, Tata founded its airline, known as Tata Air Services (later renamed Tata Airlines and then Air India).
 In 1953, the Government of India passed the Air Corporations Act and purchased a majority stake in the carrier from Tata Sons, though JRD Tata would continue as chairman until 1977.

 In 1945, Tata Motors was founded, first focused on locomotives.
 In 1954, it entered the commercial vehicle market after forming a joint venture with Daimler-Benz.
-In 1968, Tata Consultancy Services was founded.
+In 1968, Tata Consultancy Services (TCS) was founded.

-1991–2024
+1991–2012

 Ratan Tata, the former chairman of the company, led the acquisition of several companies by Tata Group.

 In 1991, Ratan Tata became chairman of Tata Group.
 This was also the year of economic liberalization in India, opening up the market to foreign competitors.
 During this time, Tata Group began to acquire several companies.
 Tata Group bought Tetley In February 2000.
 After that, it acquired Corus Group in 2007.
 The next year, the company's subsidiary Tata Motors launched the Tata Nano, presenting it as "the world’s most affordable car," and acquired Jaguar and Land Rover from Ford Motor Company.

 In 2017, Natarajan Chandrasekaran was appointed chairman.
 He was instrumental in restructuring business verticals and increasing promoter stake ownership in companies.
 Under his leadership, the group made acquisitions through insolvency law and investments in e-commerce, expanded its airline business by winning a bid for Air India, and completely bought Air Asia India.
 He has mentioned the future strategy is to focus on healthcare, electronics, and digital.
 Tata-owned Air India got approval to acquire AirAsia India nearly two months after putting forth the proposal.
 The Competition Commission of India (CCI) approved the acquisition of the entire shareholding in Air Asia India by Tata-owned Air India.

-Chairman
+Leadership

 The chairman of Tata Sons is usually the chairman of the Tata Group.
-As of 2020, there have been seven chairmen of Tata Group.
+As of 2020, there have been seven chairmen of the Tata Group.